edrlab/thorium-reader-doc/epub-doc/en/src/pages/213_reading_auditory.md

 ---
-title: Reading audio contents
+title: Reading auditory contents
 role: doc-chapter
 epubtype: chapter
 class: colbreak filet
 draft: false
 ---

-# Reading audio contents
+# Reading auditory content

 Audio contents can appear in almost all formats.
 When they are included in textual or visual first ebooks, they come with a set of buttons as play, pause, stop, and eventually rewind and forward or other options like speed.
 Those buttons are not part of the Thorium interface, they can be provided by the specific rendering engine (Chromium for web contents in EPUB and Daisy ; pdf.js for PDF).
 They can also be styled by the content creator.
 Therefore, this user guide can hardly give detailed information on their design and functionalities.